abdallahMoussa/Dayra-Task-Manager/README.md

 - Built using React.js for frontend development.
 - State management handled with the Context API.
+- Dark Mode available for enhanced user experience.
+- Multilanguage support for diverse user preferences.

 ### Backend

 - Utilizes Firebase for user authentication and as a backend service.
 - Enables signup and login functionalities for users.
-- Enables localStorage to facilitate user usage without internet
+- Enables localStorage to facilitate user usage without internet.

 ### Key Features

-- User authentication with Firebase
+- User authentication with Firebase.
-- Task management functionalities
+- Task management functionalities.
-- Offline support using localStorage
+- Offline support using localStorage.
+- Dark Mode for enhanced user experience.
+- Multilanguage support for diverse user preferences.

 ### Task Management